Am I this person?

 Gill is a Leadership Developer, National Training Award winner and Master Executive Coach who loves working with groups of people to bring their learning alive.

-If you are looking for a new associate or to add to your own internal team, Gill is always interested in new possibilities to work together to create outstanding learning and results.
+If you are looking for a new associate or to add to your own internal team, get in touch.
+Gill is always interested in new possibilities to work together to create outstanding learning and results.

 Other quotes from the training: